 DFDL Properties

-A DFDL property is a specific DFDL attribute that tells the DFDL processor something about the data format.
+A DFDL property is a specific DFDL syntax that tells the DFDL processor something about the data format.

 Properties on DFDL annotations may have values of one or more of the following types

 Enumeration The property value is an XSD xs:token the value of which is one of the allowed values listed in the property description.